Krzysiek127/JB/README.md

 ## Disclaimer
-Jailbreaker isn't meant to cause any harm, it's just made to prank people who don't log off from their PCs.
+Jailbreaker isn't meant to cause (realtively) any harm, it's just made to prank people who don't log off from their PCs.
-The programs broadcasts it's data over whole UDP network (not just subnet) so it's really easy to detect.